joshtynjala/building-adobe-air-applications/updating-air-applications/using-the-update-framework/downloading-the-update-air-file.md

 - `DownloadErrorEvent.DOWNLOAD_ERROR`—Dispatched if there is an error while connecting or downloading the update file.
-It is also dispatched for invalid HTTP statuses (such as “404 - File not found”).
+It is also dispatched for invalid HTTP statuses (such as "404 - File not found").
 This event has an `errorID` property, an integer defining additional error information.
 An additional `subErrorID` property may contain more error information.